sc0tt/upscoot-server/README.md

 Upscoot is a service to upload images.
 I use this to upload my own files to share with other people.

+This repository is the backend of the service.
+It is currently written in Python using Flask.

 #### The planned features are (In order of priority):

  * Upload by File or URL